ursooperduper/ursooperduper-site-old/_drafts/tmux-ado-about-nothing.md

 ```
 ## Customizing tmux

-You can
+You can customize tmux to make it
 The default prefix for keybinding in tmux is ctrl-b.
-My prefix is Ctrl-a, because you can keep your fingers on the home keys and execute quickly.
+My prefix is `, because it's out of the way and easy to reach.
 You can customize this in your tmux.conf, but I'll save that for another blog post.

 ## Learning More!